linneagyllingberg/linneagyllingberg.github.io/_pages/about.md

 **May 5, 2025, New preprint out**: Our preprint [Cognition without neurons: modelling anticipation in a basal reservoir computer](https://arxiv.org/abs/2505.02114){:target="_blank"} is up on arXiv!
 This is joint work with [Polyphony Bruna](https://pjbruna.github.io/){:target="_blank"}.

-**April 7, 2025, Visit to Cornell Univeristy and Syracuse University**: I will be visiting Cornell University and Syracuse University to give research talks and meet with collaborators.
+**April 7, 2025, Visit to Cornell University and Syracuse University**: I will be visiting Cornell University and Syracuse University to give research talks and meet with collaborators.

 **March 15, 2025, Visit to UCSF and UC Merced**: I will be visiting and giving talks at the [Cell Geometry Lab at UCSF](https://cellgeometry.ucsf.edu/){:target="_blank"} and the [Department of Cognitive and Information Sciences at UC Merced](https://cogsci.ucmerced.edu/){:target="_blank"}!

-**January 22, 2025, Paper published**: Our paper  [A minimal model of cognition based on oscillatory and current-based reinforcement processes](https://https://royalsocietypublishing.org/doi/10.1098/rsif.2024.0402){:target="_blank"} is now published in Journal of the Royal Society Interface.
+**January 22, 2025, Paper published**: Our paper  [A minimal model of cognition based on oscillatory and current-based reinforcement processes](https://royalsocietypublishing.org/doi/10.1098/rsif.2024.0402){:target="_blank"} is now published in Journal of the Royal Society Interface.

 **January 13–17, 2025, Workshop Attendance**: I am excited to attend the [Women in Mathematical Computational Biology workshop](https://icerm.brown.edu/program/topical_workshop/tw-25-wmcb){:target="_blank"} at The Institute for Computational and Experimental Research in Mathematics, Brown University.